beginning of content

 Symptoms of breast cancer can include:

-Symptoms of breast cancer in males are similar to those that females experience.
+Symptoms of breast cancer in males are similar to those in females.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.